Rainwater Collection Basics: Complete Home Harvesting System Guide (2025)

-Why Rainwater Collection Makes Sense
+Why Rainwater Collection Actually Matters

-- Annual rainfall: 35 inches
+- Annual rainfall: 35 inches average

-- Potential collection: ~26,000 gallons per year
+- Math says I should collect: ~26,000 gallons per year

-- Lower water bills: Saves me ~$180/year on irrigation
+- Slashed my water bill: Saves me $180-300 yearly on irrigation

 Getting Started: The Essentials